sperezacuna/schneider-challenge-r1/README.md

 The batch structure can be summarized as follows:
 ![Batch Structure](doc/batch_structure.png)

 You may notice that we incorporate a window in our approach.
-The rationale behind this is that we don't task our model to predict one result at a time.
-LSTM models tend to perform better when predicting consecutive rows.
-Consequently, instead of solely predicting the current result, we instruct the network to predict both the current and the last (window) values.
-You can think that we are **"heating up" the machine**, so it works better.
-Despite its seemingly unconventional nature, this approach is surprisingly effective, as we have validated through experimentation.

-There's no need for concern regarding look-ahead bias, as we ensure that we neither train the model using the test data nor incur in any bias. **We just ask for a series of predictions and discard all the responses except the last one.** Additionally, you won't lose the first "window" of rows; if there is no data, we simply send a row of zeros.
-The class responsible for managing this process is [Data Wrapper](#wrapper).
+The rationale behind this is that LSTM models use both, long and short term memory.
+The window is responsible for the short-term one.

 ### Cyclical data <a id="circles"></a>
 A Neural Network lacks inherent understanding of time; when using dates, the machine perceives them as numerical values.
 Challenges arise when attempting to predict cyclical data using timestamps because machines struggle to discern patterns due to variations such as: